Needing medication for ADHD, anxiety, or clinical depression does not mean you’re “crazy.”

 If you’re struggling with depression, you may also experience physical symptoms that make you feel ill or increase your pain sensitivity.
 The good news is, FDA-approved medications are a safe, effective way to manage your depression symptoms.
 Depression is treatable, and most people feel relief a few weeks after starting their medicine.

-Please note, we do not offer psychotherapy services.
 We only accept patients with insurance; we do not accept self-pay patients.